oracle-livelabs/spatial-graph/spatial/create-spatial-data-adb/create-spatial-data-adb.md

    ![Image alt text](images/create-data-21.png)

+      **Please note:** If a spatial index creation statement fails (for example because a previous step was not done correctly), then before retrying you must still drop the index since some index artifacts may have been created.
+So for example, if the spatial index creation statement above were to fail, then before retrying you should run "DROP INDEX WAREHOUSES\_SIDX;".

-3. After creating the spatial index, refresh the table listing.
+5. After creating the spatial index, refresh the table listing.
 Creating a spatial index automatically creates a special system-managed table with a name having the format **MDRT_xxxx$**.
 Such tables are managed entirely by Spatial to support spatial indexes and should never be manually dropped.
 For database users they should be ignored.

    ![Image alt text](images/create-data-21a.png)